-Once we know how much property tax - or ad valorem - revenue we will have available, we update the projections of all of our other revenues in the general fund.
-Several non-ad valorem revenues, including sales tax, revenue sharing, and ... - are projected to increase for FY 2016-17 as the economy rebounds.
+As the chart above depicts, ad valorem revenues comprise the majority of the Library, Fire Rescue, and Countywide budgets.
+Once we know how much property tax - or ad valorem - revenue we will have available, we update the projections of all of our other revenues.
+Several non-ad valorem revenues, including sales tax, revenue sharing, and gas taxes are projected to increase for FY 2016-17 as the economy rebounds.
 However, several revenues have decreased in the FY 2016-17 Proposed Budget, including franchise fees, communication, and utilities taxes.